fuenfundachtzig/Pythonkurs1/README.md

 * You can discard all local changes permanently with `git reset --hard`.

 If `git status` shows no modified files, you can safely run `git pull` in your working copy to get the latest updates.

+Hint: There is a plugin called [nbdime](https://nbdime.readthedocs.io/en/latest/) that conveniently allows to display changes in the notebooks.

 ## How to avoid output in jupyter-notebooks being added to git
 * install `pre-commit` from (https://pre-commit.com/)